 Will the Museum and Gift Shop be open?

-• Yes, the Museum and the Gift Shop is open.
+• The Museum and Gift Shop is subject to restrictions on non-essential retail and will reopen when this is lifted.
 Please pay by contactless card payment where possible.
 There will be a limited capacity of visitors allowed in the Gift Shop at any time.
 Face coverings must be worn in the Museum & Gift Shop by all visitors over the age of 11 unless medically exempt.

 Will there be refreshments available?

 • Yes, there are ice creams, hot drinks and cakes available to purchase from the catering kiosks near the Adventure Playground.

 • Yes, you can bring a picnic, please use the bins provided.

 • No, barbecues are not permitted.

 • Yes, dogs are allowed but must be kept on a lead at all times.

 • You will need to book a time slot, if you have a complimentary or open ticket and you would like to visit us at this time, please contact us at firstname.lastname@example.org

 I’m an Annual Member, do I need to pre-book?